 Visit our emergency room for very serious or life-threatening problems.
 To learn more visit Is It An Emergency?

 If you have a common illness, like strep throat or flu or minor injury like a sprain or fracture, Cheshire’s Walk-In Care Clinic at 149 Emerald Street in Keene may be able to provide you faster and more affordable care.
-You do not need an appointment to visit the Walk-In Care Clinic, just call 603-354-5400 to register for your visit.
+To get urgent care from the Walk-In Care Clinic, just call 603-354-5400 to register for your visit.
 It is open every day of the year, including holidays.

 When should I call 911?